radixdlt/olympia-node/examples/src/main/java/com/radixdlt/examples/tictactoe/README.md

       return Result.error("O player cannot be null.");
     }

-    // Compute what the new game state is
     GameStatus gameStatus = null;
     for (ImmutableList<Integer> line : LINES) {
       ImmutableList<TicTacToeSquare> board = ticTacToe.getBoard();